 The low FODMAP diet recommends you strictly avoid all high FODMAP foods, such as those listed above, for two months.
 If your symptoms have improved you can then begin to re-introduce certain FODMAP groups to see if you can tolerate them.
 This food challenge is best undertaken with the guidance of a registered dietitian because they will be well placed to interpret reactions and make suggestions.

 Before you start a low FODMAP diet you can have a breath hydrogen test to ascertain whether or not you have fructose or lactose malabsorption.
 If you do you will know to exclude these from the re-challenge when you begin to add high FODMAP foods back into your diet.
 Perhaps a blessing or a curse if you are already on a gluten-free diet…

 It does seem you need to avoid a lot of foods on the low FODMAP diet but the ‘allowed’ list is actually substantial, really…trust us.
 We recommend you focus on what you can have rather than the alternative, it will only make you rescind into the depths of food envy!
 Here are some of the alternative and allowed foods;

-Lactose - Butter and hard, formed or ripened cheeses, lactose free dairy products, coconut or soy yoghurt and alternative milks such as almond, soy or rice milk.
+Lactose – Butter and hard, formed or ripened cheeses, lactose-free dairy products, coconut or soy yogurt and alternative milk such as almond, soy or rice milk.